General Terms and Conditions

 Specific goals

-- Support group activities between Hexagram’s different categories of members, such as symposia, conferences, research meetings, concerts, shows, exhibitions, workshops, seminars, training, etc.
+- Support group activities between Hexagram Network’s different categories of members, such as symposia, conferences, research meetings, concerts, shows, exhibitions, workshops, seminars, training, etc.

-- Promote research-creation activities of the Hexagram Network and its site at UQAM by supporting opportunities for members to meet with the academic and cultural communities, as well as the general public.
+- To promote the research-creation activities of the Hexagram Network and its site at UQAM by fostering opportunities for interaction between members, the academic community, cultural sectors, and the general public.

 Eligibility criteria

-- Applications are for research-creation activities that align with the mission and program of Hexagram.
+- Applications are for research-creation activities that align with the mission and program .

-- Projects submitted by students or collaborators members must be supervised by a co-investigator member of Hexagram (to see the list click here).
+- Projects submitted by students or collaborators members must be supervised by a Co-investigator member of the Hexagram Network (to see the list click here).

 Criteria for project assessment

-- Relevance in relation to the mission and programming of Hexagram
+- Relevance in relation to the mission and programming of the Hexagram Network.

 - Feasibility according to the proposed timeline, skills involved, resources requested, and funding or support already obtained towards the project.